 - 1. The DUMP option is not in this list.
 Unless you change it at compile time, DUMP is always set to NODUMP.
 This option is not for general use; it is used only at the request of an IBM representative. - 2.
+The OPTFILE option is not in this list.
+It can only be specified as a compiler invocation PARM option or on a PROCESS or CBL statement in the COBOL source program. - 3.
 Coding the asterisk [], when you modify a compiler option default value, indicates that the option is to be fixed and cannot be overridden by an application programmer.